 Education and information are deeply ingrained in UCLA’s DNA.
 Nearly a century ago, a small Los Angeles “branch” of the University of California opened its doors as a teaching college to meet the needs of a rapidly growing metropolis.

 Today, we continue to build on this legacy at the UCLA Graduate School of Education & Information Studies by doing fundamental work on what matters most in education and information studies in the 21st century: the discovery and application of usable knowledge at the crossroads of policy and practice.

-We are home to fourteen nationally renowned research centers, three groundbreaking partnership schools, and some of the world’s premiere education and information experts.
+We are home to sixteen nationally renowned research centers, three groundbreaking partnership schools, and some of the world’s premiere education and information experts.
 This is where the most pressing issues in education and information are transformed by UCLA and strategic partners into opportunity and real-world solutions.

 UCLA Education is #3 in the Nation

 UCLA’s Department of Education has been featured among the top three graduate education schools in the nation, according to an annual survey by U.S. News and World Report.
 Read More >

 The 21st century is placing unprecedented demands on our education systems and redefining our information networks.
 Education and information are more important than ever.
 Our responsibility moving forward is preparing the next generation of scholars and practitioners for transformative work in an ever more diverse, interconnected, and miniaturized world.
 As we prepare to celebrate UCLA’s centennial campaign, the timing couldn’t be better to address these challenges.

 UCLA’s Graduate School of Education & Information Studies is reframing conversations on education and information studies from theory to practice.
 Together, our world-class departments, demonstration schools, and research centers make up an institution known for its extraordinary diversity, collaborative spirit, and dedication to solving the most pressing issues in education and information studies.